-The International Institute of New England, a nongovernmental, not-for-profit, New England-based organization dedicated to addressing the needs and rights of refugees and immigrants, is seeking a Skills Training Program Specialist for its Boston office.
+The International Institute of New England, a nongovernmental, not-for-profit, New England-based organization dedicated to addressing the needs and rights of refugees and immigrants, is seeking an Employment and Training Manager for its Manchester office.

 A dynamic, forward-looking, smart and rapidly growing non-profit organization, we seek well-qualified, solutions-focused candidates who are experts in their respective fields.
 Candidates need to approach issues creatively and thoughtfully.
 In addition, all candidates should possess the following set of qualifications: